JuliaActuary/FinanceModels.jl/README.md

 ## Related Packages

 - [**`InterestRates.jl`**](https://github.com/felipenoris/InterestRates.jl) specializes in fast rate calculations aimed at valuing fixed income contracts, with business-day-level accuracy.
   - Comparative comments: **`Yields.jl`** does not try to provide as precise controls over the timing, structure, and interpolation of the curve.
-Instead, **`Yields.jl`** provides a minimal interface for common modeling needs.
+Instead, **`Yields.jl`** provides a minimal, but flexible and intuitive interface for common modeling needs.